 If, when applying for a loan, a lender makes you an offer, you'll be shown a schedule of repayments before you agree to go ahead.

-Typically, quick loans are offered with a repayment period of between three months and a year.
+Typically, quick loans are offered with a repayment period of between three and twelve months.
 You make your repayments on an agreed day of each of those months.
 Each monthly repayment pays off part of the original loan amount you took out plus the interest.

 Why all of the questions?
 A lender needs to be sure that you can afford the loan and that you have enough cash left over at the end of the month to comfortably meet each of the payments in full and on time over the term of the agreement.
 Borrowing money should not put you or your loved ones in further financial hardship.